Kontiki-Games/swift_look_at_doc/doc_proj/docs/index.md

 ##Quick Start

-* Open/Create a animation blue print firstly.
+* Open/Create an animation blue print firstly.
 * Before we set up the nodes, we first need to determine which bones need to be controlled and their axes.
 * For the current example, our goal is to keep mannequin's head always in the direction of the target.
 Therefore, we determined three bones as control objects: spine01, spine03 and head.
 * Then we can insert the first node into the proper place of the graph.